Lake Placid (New York)

-The body of water named Lake Placid is located in the Adirondack Mountains in northern New York, the United States.
-It is on the northern side of the Village of Lake Placid.
+The body of water named Lake Placid is located in the Adirondack Mountains in northern New York, United States.
+It is located on the northern side of the Village of Lake Placid.

 History

-The earliest appearance of Lake Placid on a map dates to 1804.
+The earliest appearance of Lake Placid on a map dates back to 1804.
 In that map, it is known as Placid Lake.
 "Placid Lake" is still sometimes used to distinguish it from the village of Lake Placid, New York.

-Europeans began to settle in the area in the early 19th century.
+Original settlement of the lake was done by the Peru Steel Ore Company in 1846.
+They built a wooden dam for the purposes of providing power to ironworking and mining business.
+The dam proved to be problematic as it affected the water level of the lake.
+In 1893, residents of the lakeshore organized, becoming the “Shore Owners’ Association,” bought the land surrounding the dam from the Peru Steel Ore Company, and established a regular water level.
+The dam has since been rebuilt with sturdier materials and is still upkept by the Shore Owners’ Association.

+In the late 19th century, construction of camps began along the lake in response to the rise in tourism at the village of Lake Placid.
+The shores of Placid lake are difficult to get to and often only accessible by boat, making the camps exclusive.
+There are now about 225 camp sites on the shores and islands of the lake.
+Historic camp sites have since been preserved and renovated and there is a guided boat tour available for visitors.

 Geography

 The lake is approximately 2170 acre, and has an average depth of about 50 ft.
 It is located in the towns of North Elba and St. Armand, both in Essex County.

 There are three islands on Lake Placid, named Buck, Moose, and Hawk.

 Conservation

-The lake borders the northern part of the village of Lake Placid, and is a source of drinking water for the town.
-Maintaining water quality in the lake is a major local issue.
+The lake borders the northern part of the village of Lake Placid and is a source of drinking water for the town.
 The lake is fed by springs and Adirondacks mountain streams.
-There are nearly 300 houses on the lake shore.
-Because most of the houses are unoccupied much of the year, the water usually remains clean.
+There are nearly 300 houses on the lake shore, but since most of the houses are unoccupied much of the year, the water usually remains clean.

-Local efforts to combat aquatic invasive species have been successful.
-They are supported by a boat cleaning station where powerboats are put into the water.

-The lake has produced record lake trout.